-They tend to shoal in groups with each other and get along with a large variety of smaller fish.
-Their small size means they do not require a huge amount of space which may be perfect if have a small budget.
+They tend to shoal in groups and get along with a large variety of smaller fish.
+Their small size means they do not require a huge amount of space which may be perfect if you have a small budget.

-The Pygmy Cory looks like little nuggets of silver.
+The Pygmy Cory looks like a little nugget of silver.